What To Expect During Your First Visit

 We may ask you questions related to your respiratory, digestive, cardiovascular and neurological systems, among others.

 We will ask you to perform some range of movement exercises relating to the area of complaint.
 Your practitioner will then use their hands to gently assess the quality of movement and range of movement to feel for restrictions.

 During this gentle assessment, we will also rule out any major health concerns.
 Loose clothing like shorts and t-shirts are best to enable ease of movement and treatment.

-Once we have found what is not working as well as it could be, we will discuss and recommend a treatment plan individual to your needs.
-Only when you are comfortable with our recommendations will treatment begin.
+Once we have found what is not working as well as it could be, we will discuss and recommend a treatment plan personalized to your needs.

-During treatment, we will constantly be discussing with you how your tissues are responding and you are able and actively encouraged to ask questions throughout treatment.
+During treatment, we will constantly be discussing with you how you are responding and you are encouraged to ask questions throughout treatment.

 After treatment is completed, we will sit down with you and discuss how you feel following treatment.
 We will often ask you to perform the same movements at the end of treatment as we did in the examination, allowing us to see and assess the change that has occurred.

-We will then discuss with you how we believe an osteopathic approach can help you.
+We will then discuss with you how we believe a holistic and integrated approach can help you.
 We will discuss with you how many treatments we believe you will need.
 We will write down on your "take home sheet" what we believe is the root cause of your problem and why it has developed.
 If exercises are necessary, we will show them to you and then note down on your "take home sheet" what exercises we believe would benefit you.

 In most cases, we find that patients only need two to six treatments.
-Your osteopath will discuss with you the treatment plan and approach that suits you and your needs.
+Your practitioner will discuss with you the treatment plan and approach that suits you and your needs.